Check out progress on the Austin E. Knowlton Science Center which is anticipated to open in 2023.

 Bluffton also offers majors in the health sciences of nursing, dietetics and speech-language pathology and audiology.

-As a biology major, you will receive a broad education consisting of courses that focus on cells, invertebrates, plants, animals and humans.
+As a biology student, you will receive a broad education consisting of courses that focus on cells, invertebrates, plants, animals and humans.
 Ecology and environmental biology are stressed.
 Independent study opportunities exist at the Bluffton University Nature Preserve, greenhouse or in the Riley and Little Riley Creeks which flow through Bluffton.

-This preparation will serve as a basis for entering fields such as teaching, biological research, medical professions, agriculture and naturalist fields.
+A major in biology will serve as a basis for entering fields such as teaching, biological research, medical professions, agriculture and naturalist fields.

 “Getting to look at things like RNA and DNA is cool because it’s what makes up all of the stuff that makes anything biological work.” >>>Katelyn's story